usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Agile Role Round Robin Facilitator Guide.md

 **Time:** 45 \- 60 minutes
 **Format:** Small groups (4–6 people each), Role Rotation Activity (instructor-led virtual or in-person)</br>
-**Learning Outcome**: To help participants distinguish between federal and vendor responsibilities during agile delivery by exploring role-based decision-making and identifying alignment points across roles.
+**Learning Outcome**: To help participants distinguish between federal and vendor responsibilities during Agile delivery by exploring role-based decision-making and identifying alignment points across roles.

 ## Activity agenda:

 **Introduction (5 min)**
-* Explain the learning goal: understanding who owns what in agile execution.
+* Explain the learning goal: understanding who owns what in Agile execution.
 * Emphasize that overlapping responsibilities are normal, but role clarity prevents blockers.

 **Scenario rotation activity (30 min)**
 * Participants are divided into breakout groups.
-* Each group receives 2–3 realistic agile delivery prompts.
+* Each group receives 2–3 realistic Agile delivery prompts.
 * Roles are rotated for each scenario: PO, COR, CO, and Vendor.
 * Each person answers: "What should this role do in this situation?"
 * Quickly discuss the answers to identify and correct any unclear answers.